Cart

 3. Smart Display Integration

-Professionals can save images for preventive maintenance records.
+Some professional models can save thermal images for preventive maintenance records, customer reports or inspection logs.

 Common Problems a Thermal Imaging Multimeter Can Identify

-Indicates excessive load, poor connections or deteriorating insulation.
+Overheating Cables May indicate excessive load, poor connections, undersized conductors or deteriorating insulation.

-Breakers running unusually hot suggest overload or internal failure.
+Faulty Circuit Breakers Breakers running unusually hot may suggest overload, internal wear, loose connection or failure.

-Ensure the battery is charged; thermal imaging requires more power than a standard multimeter.
+Make sure the battery is charged.
+Thermal imaging uses more power than a standard multimeter, so battery condition matters during inspections.

 Point the thermal camera toward the area of interest and scan slowly.